By: Noah Monsen, CFA, Senior Portfolio Manager, Thrivent Asset Management July 23, 2019

 For long-term focused equity investors looking for a smoother ride through a market cycle without sacrificing the opportunity for stock market growth, the Thrivent Low Volatility Equity Fund may be an appropriate addition to a diversified portfolio.

-Noah Monsen, CFA, serves as portfolio manager of the Thrivent Low Volatility Equity Fund, the Thrivent Balanced Income Plus Fund (since 2015), Thrivent Diversified Income Plus Fund (since 2015), and the international large-cap value assets of the Thrivent Partner Worldwide Allocation Fund (since 2016).
+Noah Monsen, CFA, serves as portfolio manager of the Thrivent Low Volatility Equity Fund (since 2017), the Thrivent Balanced Income Plus Fund (since 2015), Thrivent Diversified Income Plus Fund (since 2015), Thrivent Global Stock Fund (Since 2018), and the international large-cap value assets of the Thrivent International Allocation Fund (since 2016).

 The Fund primarily invests in equity securities.
 Although the Fund seeks lower volatility than the global equity markets, its returns will experience some volatility.
 The value of the Fund is influenced by factors impacting the overall market, certain asset classes, certain investment styles, and specific issuers.
 The Fund may incur losses due to investments that do not perform as anticipated by the investment adviser.
 Foreign investments involve additional risks, including currency fluctuations, liquidity, political, economic and market instability, and different legal and accounting standards.
-Small and medium-sized companies often have greater price volatility and less liquidity than larger companies.
-Large companies may be unable to respond quickly to new competitive challenges and may not be able to attain a high growth rate.
+Quantitative investing uses models and factors that rely on historical data and may be incomplete.
 The use of derivatives (such as futures and swaps) involves additional risks and transaction costs, which could leave the Fund in a worse position than if it had not used these instruments.
+These and other risks are described in the Fund's prospectus.

 The views expressed are as of the date given, may change as market or other conditions change, and may differ from views expressed by other Thrivent Asset Management associates.
 Actual investment decisions made by Thrivent Asset Management will not necessarily reflect the views expressed.
 This information should not be considered investment advice or a recommendation of any particular security, strategy or product.
 Investment decisions should always be made based on an investor's specific financial needs, objectives, goals, time horizon, and risk tolerance.